On this page

 Supporting non-formal learning initiatives focusing on social and civic competences

-Among the projects financed by the Ministry of Youth and Sport through the grant schema described in chapter '5.6 Supporting Youth Organisations', projects promoting and contributing to the development of civic and social competences are funded.
+Among the projects financed by the Ministry of Youth and Sport through the grant schema described in section 5.6 Supporting Youth Organisations, projects promoting and contributing to the development of civic and social competences are funded.
 However, there is no systematic monitoring and data are not published on the number of these projects, their outcomes and results.

 There is no dedicated mechanism for ensuring the quality of any civic, social or citizens education initiative.

-A laboratory of non-formal education is annually organised by the National Agency for Erasmus+ or by the Ministry of Youth and Sports (it varies in different years).
+A laboratory of non-formal education was organised by the National Agency for Erasmus Plus until 2014 and another one was organised by Ministry of Youth and Sports in 2016.
 The event is a learning opportunity for trainers and educators and covers a large number of methods, including very useful methods for civic education.

 There are no other officially endorsed specific websites, guidelines, handbooks and other pedagogical material and tools supporting educators.